MicrosoftDocs/SupportArticles-docs/support/windows-server/identity/retore-deleted-accounts-and-groups-in-ad.md

     It's best to stop making changes to security groups in the forest if all the following statements are true:

-    - you're using method 2 to auth restore deleted users or computer accounts by their domain name (dn) path.
+    - you're using method 2 to authoritatively restore deleted users or computer accounts by their domain name (dn) path.
     - The deletion has replicated to all the domain controllers in the forest except the latent recovery domain controller.
     - you're not auth restoring security groups or their parent containers.